IndigoUnited/js-promtie/README.md

 [david-dm-dev-image]:https://img.shields.io/david/dev/IndigoUnited/js-promtie.svg

-Unlike `Bluebird` or `Q`, promtie aims to be used with native promises by making it very easy to start a chain of promises or to intersect a set of promises with an each or map iteration.
+Unlike `Bluebird` or `Q`, promtie aims to be used with native promises by making it very easy to start a chain of promises or to intersect a set of promises with, for example, an each or map iteration.

 `Promtie` is just as powerful as `Bluebird` or `Q`, but instead of forcing the usage of custom Promise instances, with `Promtie` you can use native promises.
 This module includes the most common utils needed to work with collections of promises: `each`, `map`, `filter`, `reduce`, ...; as well as other common patterns when using promises: `delay`, `timeout`, `retry`, `spread`, `catchIf`, ...